 We’ve previously discussed how airlines should handle crisis communication in case of an emergency, and recently we shared the first part of the plan for cruise lines to do the same.
 This is the second part, which picks up after looking at what cruise lines should look for on Twitter, to what they should measure during and after a crisis, plus what to look for on platforms outside of Twitter.

 What to measure on Twitter in times of crisis, and after

 Now that you know what to look for, you need to have a plan in place for how to measure it.
 What, exactly, should you be measuring on Twitter as a crisis unfolds?

 Before; or what you should have set up right now

-Ideally you will already have Trackers set up to capture what we mentioned above- tweets directly to your official handle, mentions of your brand in any variety of spelling imaginable, any well-known nicknames your brand has (official or not), and the airports you operate from.
+Ideally you will already have Trackers set up to capture what we mentioned previously- tweets directly to your official handle, mentions of your brand in any variety of spelling imaginable, any well-known nicknames your brand has (official or not), and the ports you operate from.
 If you’re not already doing that, now is the time to implement Trackers or take frequent snapshots (using something like our aptly named snapshot reports) around those terms once a situation arises and begins to unfold.

 During a crisis

 Often during a crisis situation, a hashtag will be born organically.
 If you’re being proactive about communicating via Twitter, however, don’t hesitate to create one of your own and immediately set up a Tracker to measure it, or take continual snapshots of the situation.
 If another hashtag emerges organically, use that one in your messaging as well and be sure you’re tracking both.

 After a crisis